Essential skills every developer should master (besides coding)

 You can achieve this using the right processes and tools.
 You want your team to focus on coding 90% of the time (the remaining 10% are for coffee breaks and Windows Updates).

-Here are three essential things you need to master.
+Here are four essential things you need to master.

 Documentation on the key aspects is well described in the Git Book.